 What to do for your child’s vision at home

-Virtual learning can feel rather limiting for both parent and child.
-When it comes to caring for your child’s vision, there are several ways to do so at home, including the following:
+Remote learning can sometimes feel quite limiting for both parent and child.
+But when it comes to caring for your child’s vision, there are several ways to do so at home, including the following:

-Encourage your child to participate in activities that don’t require a screen, such as reading books, drawing and coloring, playing games, doing puzzles or helping in the kitchen.
+Encourage your child to participate in activities that don’t require a screen.
+Playing outdoors, arts and crafts, board games, reading books and helping around the house are better options.

-Listen to your child’s vision concerns and watch out for squinting, keeping one eye closed or other visual compensation habits they may be exhibiting.
+Listen to your child’s vision concerns and watch out for any peculiar vision behaviors.
+Squinting or keeping one eye closed may be visual compensation habits.

-Even in the middle of a pandemic, routine eye exams are still important.
-Don’t be afraid to contact your eye doctor to schedule an appointment for your child, and don’t hesitate to ask about their office’s COVID-19 safety measures.
+Even in the ongoing pandemic, routine eye exams are still important.
+If it’s been more than a year since your child’s last eye exam, contact your eye doctor to schedule an appointment.
+They will be happy to talk with you about their office’s COVID-19 safety measures.

 Amber McManes also contributed to this article.